-- Person who will benefit from compensation decision may not be present at or otherwise participate in board or committee deliberation or vote - Exception: board or committee may request information, background, or response to questions prior to beginning deliberations or voting - Covers compensation to directors, officers, and employees
+- Person who will benefit from compensation decision may not be present at or otherwise participate in board or committee deliberation or vote - Exception: board or committee may request information, background or response to questions prior to beginning deliberations or voting - Covers compensation to directors, officers, employees

-VENABLE[®] Executive Compensation: Reform Act
+Executive Compensation: Reform Act

-Introduced but not passed in 2013

-- Key requirements

-- Compensation must be fair and reasonable and commensurate with services performed - Board or committee of independent directors must approve compensation paid to principal executive

-For corporations registered to solicit contributions with annual revenue over \$2M

-- Board or committee must approve compensation of five highest paid officers/key employees over \$150,000 - Consider relevant data on market compensation; review independence and qualifications of any consultant who provides this data - Keep written records
+- Introduced but not passed in 2013 - Key requirements - Compensation must be fair and reasonable and commensurate with services performed - Board or committee of independent directors must approve compensation paid to principal executive - For corporations registered to solicit contributions with annual revenue over \$2M - Board or committee must approve compensation of 5 highest paid officers / key employees over \$150,000 - Consider relevant data on market compensation; review independence and qualifications of any consultant who provides this data - Keep written records

-VENABLE[®] Executive Compensation: E.O.
+Executive Compensation: E.O.
 38

-- Applies to administration costs and executive compensation eligible for State reimbursement - State financial assistance or payments to service providers - Failure to comply can result in termination/non-renewal - Not covered if receive less than \$500,000/year or less than 30% of total revenues from within New York State

-- Reimbursement limits

-- Compensation reimbursement limit: \$199,000/year (may be adjusted annually) - Administrative cost reimbursement limit: 25% (current) and 15% (by 2015)

-Regulations effective July 1, 2013; Guidance issued June 2013
+- Applies to admin. costs & executive comp. eligible for State reimbursement - State financial assistance or payments to service providers - Failure to comply can result in termination/non-renewal - Not covered if receive less than \$500,000/yr or less than 30% of total revenues from within New York State - Reimbursement limits - Compensation reimbursement limit: \$199,000/yr (may be adjusted annually) - Administrative cost reimbursement limit: 25% (current) and 15% (by 2015) - Regulations effective July 1, 2013; Guidance issued June 2013

-VENABLE[®] Executive Compensation
+Executive Compensation